 **Tuition reflects the minimum time to completion.
 Time to completion varies by student, depending on individual progress and credits transferred, if applicable.
 Tuition and time to complete may be reduced if transfer credits are accepted, or if you receive grants, scholarships or other tuition reductions.
 Walden may accept up to 15 transfer credits.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-434-1518.

 Tuition and fees are subject to change.
 Books and materials are not included and may cost between $1,000 and $1,400.

 Graduates of this program will be prepared to:

-- Utilize a variety of manipulative materials and emerging technological resources in the classroom to incorporate the National Council of Teachers of Mathematics (NCTM) Process Standards and the Common Core State Standards (CCSS) for Mathematical Practice into their teaching.
+- Utilize a variety of manipulative materials and emerging technological resources in the grades K–6 classroom to incorporate the National Council of Teachers of Mathematics (NCTM) Process Standards and the Common Core State Standards for Mathematical Practice into teaching and learning.

-- Apply strategies to help students diagnose misconceptions, solve problems successfully, and develop mathematical habits of mind.
+- Apply strategies to help students in grades K–6 diagnose misconceptions, solve problems successfully, and develop mathematical habits of mind.